yuzhouguangc/yuguang_website/_news/announcement_todd.md

 inline: True
 ---

-ToDD: Topological Compound Fingerprinting in Computer-Aided Drug Discovery was accepted to NeurIPS 2022!
+ToDD: Topological Compound Fingerprinting in Computer-Aided Drug Discovery was accepted to **NeurIPS 2022**!